Internal Medicine Training (IMT)

 There will be recruitment to group 2 specialties in 2021 and it is anticipated that there will be limited recruitment to ST3 in a small number of group 1 specialties.
 Further details will be available closer to the recruitment period.

 Yes, all recruitment to group 1 specialties will be at ST4 from 2022.
-IMY3 will not be included in specialty programmes.
+IMY3 will not be included in specialty programmes and should be undertaken prior to application.

 How will the change affect doctors who are training less than full time?